piom8813/RecordSweeper/individual-sites.md

 4. Skip the step that tries to trick you into buying a report to complete the process.

+## Rootsweb.ancestry.com

+Rating: Medium

+You have to use Ancestry.com which requires you create an account in order to delete information from their site.
+By going to the "Your Account" section of your profile, you'll be able to request partial or complete removal of your information.

 ## Spock.com

 *Rating:* Hard